ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-19-SMC18-Data-Challenge-4.md

 #     | head -10 > trending/trending.$i.txt) & done
 ```

-Parallelizing the third approach was challenging as it involved a two-level parallel nested foreach loop.
+Parallelizing the third approach was challenging as it involved a two-level nested foreach loop.
 The outer loop iterates over the years and the inner loop iterates over the input files.
-The parallel implementation finishes in **48 minutes**.
+The HPC implementation finishes in **48 minutes**.
 Swift code for this shown below.

 ```c
 import files;